Cmccm123/DWCM/README.md

 # Keyword arguments:

 - id (string; optional):
-    the id of word cloud in the html DOM.
+   the unique identity of keyword in word cloud html DOM.

 - data (list; required):
-    dataset of word cloud. datatype is array. on the array you need a words columns and the freq columns of each word.
+    dataset for word cloud visualising. datatype is array. on the array you need a words columns and the freq columns of each word. for example {'keyword': 10}.

-- filterString (list; optional): the user clicked word list,use on dashboard for user to filter data. you should not set/input this parameter.
+- filterString (list; optional): the word cloud filtrate the selected keyword(s). you should not set/input this parameter.

 - freqs (string; required):
-    your column name of freq columns in your dataset.
+    frequency or concurrency of each keyword

 - height (string; optional):
-    the height of word cloud.
+    the height of the boundary of the word cloud.

+- width (string; optional):
+    the width of the boundary of the word cloud.

 - value (string; optional):
     just for future may be to use.

-- width (string; optional):
-    the width of word cloud.